- What other names is Yellow Lupin known by?

 - Other conditions.

-vomiting, excessive saliva, swallowing problems, heart problems, paralysis, and breathing problems.
+Yellow lupin seems to be UNSAFE when taken by mouth.
+Taking yellow lupin can cause vomiting, excessive saliva, swallowing problems, heart problems, paralysis, and breathing problems.
 Breathing problems can be severe enough to cause death.

 There isn't enough information to know whether yellow lupin is safe when applied to the skin.